 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 6:05 am and the next low tide will be at 7:05 pm.
-The only high tide of the day will be at 1:10 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:30 am and the next high tide at 4:45 pm.
+The first low tide was at 10:40 am and the next low tide at 10:55 pm.

-The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 14 minutes of sun.
-The solar transit is at 12:59 pm and the length of time the moon will be visible will be 11 hours and 3 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 12 hours and 17 minutes of sun.
+The solar transit was at 12:36 pm and the length of time the moon will be visible will be 12 hours and 13 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 1.5 m, 3.1 m and 2.3 m.
+The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 80 to end the day with a tidal coefficient of 83.
+The tide heights today are 3.4 m, 1.3 m, 3.5 m and 1.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for St. Asaph Bay which is of 4.9 m and a minimum height of -0.3 m.

-The solunar fishing calendar in St. Asaph Bay tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in St. Asaph Bay tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: